ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### CloudSystem compliance approach

-The CloudSystem provides a role-based access control implementation and associated operations guide to enable an Agency to easily and securely control access, including privileged and emergency access, to Azure and Office 365 services.
+The CloudSystem provides a role-based access control implementation and associated operations guide to enable an Agency to easily and securely control access, including privileged and emergency access, to Azure and Microsoft 365 services.

 ### Security controls provided by the CloudSystem

-* The CloudSystem provides a framework for identity and access management for Azure and Office 365 resources.
+* The CloudSystem provides a framework for identity and access management for Azure and Microsoft 365 resources.
 * The CloudSystem provides emergency access or ‘break-glass’ accounts to be used in emergency situations to restore access to an environment or tenant.
 * The CloudSystem provides Microsoft Cloud App Security (MCAS) policy monitoring to monitor the activity of the break-glass accounts.